1987 Major League Baseball draft: Aftermath

 The Kansas City Royals had the most picks of any team, with 74; following the Royals, the Toronto Blue Jays made 71, and the Cincinnati Reds and New York Mets made 61 apiece.
 The total number of players drafted, 1,263, broke a record for the most players ever selected in a draft.
 The previous record of 1,162 was set during the 1967 draft.
 The California Angels drafted the fewest future MLB players, with only four of their draftees appearing in an MLB game, while the Blue Jays and the Texas Rangers both drafted 13 future MLB players, the most of any team.

 With their first overall pick, the Mariners selected Ken Griffey Jr., an outfielder from Moeller High School.
 Over his 22-year career, Griffey Jr. was elected to thirteen All-Star games, won seven Silver Slugger Awards, and helped Seattle make their first playoff appearance as a franchise during the 1995 season.
 Mark Merchant, whom the Pirates drafted second overall, never played in an MLB game; two years after they drafted him, Pittsburgh traded Merchant to Seattle.
-The Pirates made the playoffs for three consecutive seasons from 1990–1992 but lost in the National League Championship Series all three years.
+The Pirates made the playoffs for three consecutive seasons from 1990 to 1992 but lost in the National League Championship Series all three years.